fjw/node-fastgpio/README.md

 fastgpio.unset(18);
 ```

+*Remember:* You must run your application as 'root', to access the gpio memory areas!

 The library only supports GPIOs as output, but in the fastest possible way from node.js.
 **It uses the standard Raspberry Pi GPIO numbers.**